RustPython/RustPython/README.md

 ## Contributing

 Contributions are more than welcome, and in many cases we are happy to guide contributors through PRs or on gitter.
+Please refer to the [development guide](DEVELOPMENT.md) as well for tips on developments.

 With that in mind, please note this project is maintained by volunteers, some of the best ways to get started are below: